fortinetdev/terraform-provider-fortimanager/website/docs/index.html.markdown

     }
     ```

-* `logsession` - (Optional) Save the session to a local file.
+* `logsession` - (Bool | Optional) Save the session to a local file.
 Used to assist fortimanager_exec_workspace_action resource.
 Valid values: `true`: log to file, `false`: do not log to file.
 Default is `false`.
 See `Guides -> To Lock for Restricting Configuration Changes` for details.

-* `presession` - (Optional) The session saved earlier and within the validity period, used to reuse the previous session and assist fortimanager_exec_workspace_action resource.
+* `presession` - (String | Optional) The session saved earlier and within the validity period, used to reuse the previous session and assist fortimanager_exec_workspace_action resource.
 See `Guides -> To Lock for Restricting Configuration Changes` for details.
 Default is empty.

+* `clean_session` - (Bool | Optional) Whether clean sessions. **Only works on workspace mode set to `disabled`.** If set to `true`, the provider will generate and logout the session for each HTTPS request.
+If set to `false`, the provider will generate a session for each Terraform operation.
+But the session will stay exist until it expires.
+Default is `false`.

 ## Release